 The effects of losing or breaking parts of products or devices can range from the inconvenient to the disastrous.

-3D printing will consign the days of having to pay exorbitant repair costs, or else throw away a mostly functioning device, to the past, by enabling consumers to produce repair and replacement parts.
+3D printing will consign the days of having to pay exorbitant repair costs, or else throw away a mostly functioning device, to the past, by enabling consumers to produce replacement and spare parts.

 Engineers at Ashley Furniture used 3D printing to replace a vacuum retainer ring for a point to point drilling machine.
 Instead of buying the whole pod for $700, they were able to 3D scan the part to capture the geometry, and print a replacement part for $1.